-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

 Quote of the weekend:

 "In this case, I actually like the boyfriend.
-But even if you don't like the boyfriend, the answer can only be, 'I like the boyfriend.'"
+But even if you don't like the boyfriend, the answer can only be, 'I like the boyfriend.' "

 — New York Gov. Andrew Cuomo on his 25-year-old daughter Mariah's boyfriend, who is now quarantined with them.